 The best way to directly convert light to power is a solar cell.

-A solar cell — or solar battery — is a sandwich of two silicon layers.
-The top layer is overloaded with too many electrons as (-) Type-N Silicon.
+A solar cell is a sandwich of two layers that interact to create energy.
+In a silicon solar cell, the top layer is overloaded with too many electrons as (-) Type-N Silicon.
 The bottom layer is underloaded with too few electrons as (+), Type-P Silicon.

 Silicon and Solar

 Over the years, many inventors have used different technology and materials to harness solar energy – including elements like Selenium (Se), Germanium (Ge), and Silicon (Si).
 Today, Silicon is the basis for most modern solar cells.

 Silicon was ignored in electronics for many years because it’s properties were unique.
 Unlike other materials, it was not good at “insulating” electricity or a “conducting” electricity.
 However, it turned out to be excellent at doing both simultaneously; This is called a semi-conductor.